Gaspard de la nuit: inside Ravel’s famously haunting piano cycle

 There’s a little hiss in the sound on this 1959 recording, but it’s like looking at the statue of David through an old glass window: the structure and elegance of the subject is not compromised.

-The Italian pianist brings a certain nobility to Ravel, his famous marble sound, and an unerring sense of clarity and line.
+The Italian pianist brings a certain nobility to Ravel, thanks to his famous marble sound, as well as an unerring sense of clarity and line.
 The aura of menace in ‘Le gibet’ and the relentless sound of the bell are especially chilling.
 Michelangeli recorded Gaspard again, a year later, and that performance has the same virtues.

 Benjamin Grosvenor (piano)